 By following the steps above, you will be able to stretch out the time in between professional cleans, but you should have your wool rug cleaned every 1-2 years depending on how hard you are on your rug.

-However, if you have a deep set in stain, you absolutely need to head to a professional cleaner.
+However, if you have a deep set in stain, you absolutely need to head to a professional cleaner or a complete Guide on how to clean wool rug at home.

 As we mentioned earlier, don't try to by pass professional cleaning.
 It may be expensive but if you try to do it at home.
 You may end up ruining your heirloom wool rug.